apalbright/SportsIllustrated/README.md

 #Stacked bar charts
 In order to create the visualization from this post, download the "sicover12.csv" from the raw_data folder and then run the R script "barcharts," which uses "sicover12.csv."

+#R Packges Needed
+You'll have to install ggplot2, RColorBrewer, ggthemes, and gridExtra in order to run the script.